DhruvDh/emocontext/README.md

 ### Justification

-Pretrained word embeddings + Bi-LSTMs are what is usually used in state of the art text classification systems, so it's choice doesn't need much justification.
+Pre-trained word embeddings + Bi-LSTMs are what is usually used in state of the art text classification systems, so it's choice doesn't need much justification.

 3 different Bi-LSTMs were  used for each turn as show in the above diagram, because I felt different representations are needed for each turn, especially considering that they are not equivalent.
 This hypothesis worked out well in practice, taking me from an F1 of `0.64` to `0.66` upon making the switch on the evaluation dataset.

-Custom embeddings were trained and used because our corpus had a lot of textual (such as `:(`, `:p`, etc.)))and unicode emojis (`😍`, `😁`, etc.).
+Custom embeddings were trained and used because our corpus had a lot of textual (such as `:(`, `:p`, etc.) and unicode emojis (`😍`, `😁`, etc.).
 FastText did not have good vectors for these - a nearest neighbour search for these words using the fasttext embeddings revealed that fasttext's representations for these words are mostly nonsensical.

 ## Evaluation (as of 13th December, 2018.
 12:30 pm)

 I didn't write proper code to plot graphs for testing and training loss curves, and thusly made random guesses on how many epochs to run the network for.
-This almost certainly means that my network is either underfitting or overfitting, my guess would be overfitting.
+This almost certainly means that my network is either under-fitting or over-fitting, my guess would be over-fitting.

 Regardless, training of the network wasn't done using best practices, something that I plan to correct in the near future.
-Even so, the best F1 score I recieved was `0.703108` which meant a rank of `44` on the leaderboard, of the total `241` participants.
+Even so, the best F1 score I received was `0.703108` which meant a rank of `44` on the leaderboard, of the total `241` participants.

-That puts me at approximately the top-20 percentile in the competition.
+That puts me at approximately the top-20th percentile (`18.25%`) in the competition.
 The live leaderboard can be found [here](https://competitions.codalab.org/competitions/19790#results).

 A table of all of my submisions made to the server is shown below.